simonwibberley/tabangular/README.md

 - `loaded`

-  Triggered when the tab area is connected to it's content element, i.e. the DOM node in which tab contents are placed.
+  Triggered when the tab area is connected to it's content element via the [`tabContent`](#tabContent) directive.

+  Note that waiting on the `loaded` event to call `TabArea` methods is not required, since actions not ready to be undertaken are automatically put in a queue and executed later at the appropriate time.

+<a name="Tab"></a>
 ### Tab : class/pseudo-service

 `Tab` instances are created using the [`TabArea.load`](#load) or [`TabArea.open`](#open) methods.